undless/gatling.io-doc/content/tutorials/recorder/index.md

 ### Run the Simulation locally for debugging {{% badge info "Optional" /%}} {#run-the-simulation-locally-for-debugging}

 The open-source version of Gatling allows you to run simulations locally, generating load from your computer.
-Running a new or modified simulation locally is often useful to ensure it works before launching it on Gatling Enterprise.
+Running a new or modified simulation locally is often useful to ensure it works before launching it on Gatling Enterprise Cloud.
-Using the Java SDK, you can launch your test in interactive mode using the following approach:
+Using the Java SDK or the Javascript CLI, you can launch your test in interactive mode using the following approach:

 1. Run the following command: